 I am only one of two corporate psychologists I know of who has worked at the bottom of a coal mine, let alone one in a remote part of Africa.
-There I learned three important lessons about decision-making, teams and social impact.
+There I learned three important lessons about decision-making, teams, leadership and social impact.

 I place a high value on rolling up my sleeves and getting out in the field to actually see customers and products in action.
 If I didn’t, I would become distanced from reality